MONEY SAVER | TRAVEL

 As an avid traveler, I’m always on the hunt for a good deal.
 I want to go farther, for longer, and for less.
 The easiest way to do that is to maximize my ability to earn points on specific travel provider websites or with a travel rewards credit card; however, not all purchases are treated equally.
 Each program will provide incentives to book certain hotels or buy from specific companies — this is where you can make a grab for some serious points.

-For example, in Expedia’s Rewards program, you’ll earn two points for every US$1 spent on hotels, vacation packages, activities, cars, and cruises.
-Additionally, you’ll get 1 point for every $5 you spend on airfare for flights booked on Expedia, and double the points if you book through Expedia’s app.
+For example, in Expedia’s OneKey program, you’ll earn 2% in OneKeyCash for every dollar spent on hotels, vacation packages, activities, cars, and cruises.
+Additionally, you’ll get 0.2% for every dollar you spend on airfare for flights booked on Expedia.
+Every $1 in OneKeyCash equals $1 to spend on other Expedia bookings.
+Bonus: You can still earn OneKeyCash on top of any credit card rewards or airline miles you might already earn from your booking.

 Let’s put a few numbers down so you can see the power of playing the game!
-If you spend $500 on a hotel, $500 on a car, and $1,000 on airfare through Expedia, then you’ll earn 2,200 points.
-If you book on the app, you’ll double that for a total of 4,400 points!
+If you spend $500 on a hotel, $500 on a car, and $1,000 on airfare through Expedia, then you’ll earn $22 in OneKeyCash to spend on a future booking.
+But as you book more through Expedia, you can move up OneKey tiers to earn as much as 6% in OneKeyCash when you stay at VIP Access properties.

 I book nearly all of my trips (both business and pleasure) on a select few travel programs so I can compound points quickly.
 If you book all over the market, you’ll never accumulate enough points to make a serious dent in your travel costs.
 I then pay careful attention to any promotional offers that might earn me double, triple, or even quadruple points!
-This is how I quickly racked up over 30,000 points on Expedia for my honeymoon.
+This is how I quickly racked up enough rewards on Expedia to help me fund my honeymoon.

 Free Upgrades and Bonuses for Customer Loyalty

-Methods for earning points quickly tend to be popular topics for obvious reasons, but the real fun begins when you learn to unlock free upgrades and save money on luxury hotel stays.
+Learning how to earn points quickly tends to be a popular topic for obvious reasons, but the real fun begins when you learn to unlock free upgrades and save money on luxury hotel stays.

-For example, I am a Gold Member with Expedia, which means I spent at least $10,000 on eligible bookings or stayed 15 room nights in a single calendar year.
+For example, I am a Gold Member with Expedia, which means I booked at least 15 “trip elements," like flights, nights at a hotel, or car rental days.
+Essentially, a one-week trip with your significant other could rack up enough trip elements between your hotel nights, flights, and car rental days for you to become a Gold Member.
 By booking both my personal and business travel on Expedia, I’m able to quickly achieve Gold Member status.
 This unlocks special perks like:

-Prior to 2021, I took my travel hacking to the next level by staying exclusively at Expedia VIP Access hotels.
-VIP Access hotels are great properties with amazing service and, at the time, points in these exclusive spots were worth DOUBLE, elevating my savings to ridiculous heights.
+As an Expedia OneKey Gold member, I can take my travel hacking to the next level by staying exclusively at Expedia VIP Access hotels.
+VIP Access hotels are great properties with amazing service and points in these exclusive spots are worth DOUBLE, elevating my savings to ridiculous heights.
+Make your way up to Platinum status by making at least 30 bookings through Expedia, and you can TRIPLE your OneKeyCash at VIP Access properties.
+Don’t want to stay at a VIP Access property?
+Gold and Platinum status grant you 20% off more than 10,000 hotels across the world.

 Take Advantage of Seasonal Travel Deals